braver/programmingfonts/README.md

 ### Commercially licensed fonts

-We've been able to license some commercial fonts for programmingfonts.org, but there are so many out there, including:
+We've been able to license some commercial fonts for programmingfonts.org, but there are simply too many out there... including:

 - Andale: https://learn.microsoft.com/en-us/typography/font-list/andale-mono
 - Aperçu: https://www.colophon-foundry.org/typefaces/apercu